CsoundQt/csoundqt.github.io/content/pages/doc_configure.md

 > This option selects the device you are using for real-time input, for instance from a microphone.
 (Note that you must have ticked "Use CsoundQt options" if you want Csound to use your selection.)
 > The usual (and most stable) choice here is *adc*.
 In this case Csound will use the device which has been selected as standard by your operating system.
 > If you want to use another device instead, click on the button at the right side.
 You will find a list of available devices and can choose one of them.
+> If you don't have realtime input, choose "no input".
+> NOTE: The portaudio module usually requires the same number of input and output channels.
+Some computers have 2 output channels but a microphone with only 1 input channel.
+In this case you will get the error: `*** PortAudio: error: -9998: Invalid number of channels`.
+Use `nchnls_i = 1` in your csd header in this case.

 **Output device**